zzArchive-if-05-61-B-fall-2018/project-proposal-allround-manager-prototype-name/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will give you a copy of the project and running on your local machine for development and testing purposes.
-A step by step series of explanation that tell you how to get the app running.
+A step by step series of explanation that tells you how to make the app run.

 ### Install npm
 To run our app you first of all have to install NPM.